expressjs/session/README.md

 })
 ```

-#### Session.touch()
+#### Session.touch(callback)

-Updates the `.maxAge` property.
-Typically this is
+Updates the `.maxAge` property and maybe calls `store.touch()` (see the
-not necessary to call, as the session middleware does this for you.
+`propagateTouch` option).
+It is not usually necessary to call this method, as
+the session middleware does it for you.
+The callback is optional; if provided,
+it will be called with an error argument when done.

 ### req.session.id